 Exams are offered by the National or Regional Boards or their Examination Providers.
 To get a list of Examination Providers in your country, please contact your National Board.
-Please apply to your National or Regional Board, to get local exam dates, applicable fees and booking information.
+Please refer to Exam Schedule to get local exam dates, applicable fees and booking information.

 Do I need to attend a course to be allowed to take an exam?